-The Cobb Law Group represents corporations and unincorporated business entities, their directors and partners, their financial advisors, and their shareholders and creditors in a wide array of adversarial and summary proceedings.
+The breadth of our experience and client-base allows the Cobb Law Group to be able to handle virtually every sort of commercial dispute.
+Infact, we regularly represent corporations and unincorporated business entities, their directors and partners, their financial advisors, and their shareholders and creditors in a wide array of adversarial and summary proceedings.
 The firm’s Georgia construction law practice has involved significant engagements in shareholder class and derivative proceedings, partner and member disputes, proceedings under the Georgia Business Corporation Code and alternative entities laws as well as other matters involving fiduciary and contract obligations including disputes involving

 - Georgia Business Corporation Code